• Digital Cultural Rhetorics

 With the project driving my dissertation, I built a self-populating Twitter Archiving Google Sheet (TAGS) in fall 2018 using Twitter and Google’s open API that gathered tweets relevant to pre-exposure prophylaxis (PrEP), an HIV-prevention regimen.
 Over two years, my TAGS archive collected 15,000 discrete tweets from various users on the site.
 After cleaning the data (i.e., reviewing each tweet and applying inclusion criteria), I developed a two-round coding schema to construct a grounded theory of what I term body talk, or the literacies built from the embodied and sexual knowledges of communities of color.
 My results revealed three strategies people of color use to use to make meaning of their sexual health on Twitter: 1) spotlighting bodily reactions to medication despite stigma or shame to inform or seek such knowledge from community; 2) deploying descriptive hashtags such as #U=U (undetectable = untransmittable) or #TruvadaWhore to push against restrictive sexual mores and stigma regarding HIV/AIDS serostatus; and 3) recognizing and countering the complex systems of late capitalist biomedicalization that prioritize profit over life and portray communities of color as always at risk.

 The theoretical framework of my dissertation, which I term the intersectional internet as land, actualizes the notion that the internet stands as a relational network comprising biopoliticized, so-called resources when viewed through Black feminist thought and Anishinaabe cosmology.
 By framing the internet in this way, I cast a hyperfocus on the internet’s material demand, including its concomitant issues (i.e., land grabbing, climate change, water usage), and the Indigenous concept of material relationality.
 In this manner, I see online communities as extensions of their real-life counterparts and not merely shared cyberspace, which I argue leads to richer analysis of social media-based data such as tweets.
-This approach follows the genealogy of Black feminist technology studies, Black feminist health sciences, Indigenous science and technology studies, Chicano/Latino studies, disability studies, and settler colonial studies.
-By investing in this lineage, I am dedicated to working as a researcher for and with Black, Latinx, and Indigenous folks to interrupt settler colonialism’s effects on health and wellness with specific attention to queer and trans folks.
+This approach follows the genealogy of Black feminist technology studies, Indigenous science and technology studies, disability studies, health and medical rhetorics, and settler colonial studies.
+By investing in this lineage, I am dedicated to working as a researcher for and with BIPOC to interrupt settler colonialism’s effects on health and wellness with specific attention to queer and trans folks.